wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     *   (b) there are omitted from all results to which this section applies given to any group of employees all information that identifies, or discloses anything about, any employee.

+    (4) An employer is not required under this section to give an employee the results of monitoring to the extent that those results have already been provided to the employee under [section 12A][28].

+    Section 11(4): inserted, on 16 December 2013, by [section 6][238] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

 ##### 12 Information for employees generally and health and safety representatives